nilsmango/project7III/content/tap/manual/_index.md

 Activates or deactivates the session record button.

 ##### Play/Stop
 Starts or stops the playback.
+Long press shows a context menu for stopping and starting clips.

 ### Device View
 #### Devices Bar